 Belly piercings can sometimes be rejected by the body.
 This is more likely to happen if they are rubbed against often, like during sleeping or while holding a baby.
-If you babywear often or co-sleep, you may want to wait on that belly piercing for a while!
+If you baby wear often or co-sleep, it may be safer for you to wait until your child is older.

 Can you get a face piercing while breastfeeding?

 You can get a facial piercing while breastfeeding, as long as you follow safety advice and aftercare cleaning procedures.
-As with some of the other piercings, one on your face will probably attract your baby’s attention, so be prepared for her to try to grab at it if you get one.
+As with some of the other piercings, one on your face will probably attract your baby’s attention, so be prepared for your little one to try to grab at it.